ktownsend-personal/RetroPhone/README.md

   * It seems like the SLIC takes a moment to detect off-hook when the RM pin is high, possibly related to the higher voltage while ringing.
 I noticed if I leave RM low while ringing the overlap disappears, however we need the RM pin high to actuate a physical bell.
   * This overlap might be normal, even with a real phone system...just rare for anyone to notice because they don't usually have the earpiece to their ear already when going off-hook.
 If I find a phone on a real phone system I may try to check this.
 * The SLIC's audio output pin has the physical ringing signal while ringing, likely requiring an isolation mechanism (relay, solid-state relay, other options?)
-  * if the actual ring voltage is present on the SLIC audio out pin we will need to protect the ESP32 with some form of isolation while ringing
+  * `not an issue` ~~if the actual ring voltage is present on the SLIC audio out pin we will need to protect the ESP32 with some form of isolation while ringing~~
   * if we decide to use physical wire for the trunk line we will need to disconnect the SLIC audio out from it while dialing
   * if we decide to use DTMF signaling over the trunk audio line before connecting the call we will have to use a switching mechanism to isolate the trunk line and shift the ESP32 audio out pin to the trunk or use a different DAC pin for it